anoited007/whoisVisualization/README.md

 - clone the repo
 - cd whoisVisualization
+- Ensure you have nodejs and npm installed
-- `npm install`
+- Run `npm install` to install dependencies.

 ### Serve

-- `node app.js` or  use `nodemon app.js` to restart the server automatically when there is a change in code.
+- Run `node app.js` or  use `nodemon app.js` to restart the server automatically when there is a change in code.